Event Kernel Object.

 HANDLE hEvent = OpenEvent ( EVENT_ALL_ACCESS , false, "IncomingCallEvent" );

-( !hEvent ) { return -1; }
+if ( !hEvent ) { return -1; }

 // wait for an event to occur